Splitties/refreshVersions/docs/update-dependencies.md

-# Updating dependencies
+# Update dependencies

-The core feature is gradle refreshVersions is that it will lookup auto-magically for available updates for all the dependencies that it manages.
+The core feature is gradle refreshVersions is that it will lookup automatically for available updates for all the dependencies that it manages.

 This is done in three small steps: